eladkatz/AudiobookPlayer/PLAYERVIEW_HIERARCHY.md

 - Use consistent padding: 16 horizontal, 12-16 vertical between sections

 ### Priority 4: Reconsider Button Placement
-**Action:** Evaluate if Speed/Sleep Timer should be in main controls for iPhone
+**Action:** Evaluate if Speed/Sleep Timer/AI Magic should be in main controls for iPhone
 - Could add them as smaller buttons in the control row
 - Or keep in chapters header but make it more obvious

+### Priority 5: Implement AI Magic Features
+**Action:** Build out `AIMagicControlsView` with AI magic controls and transcription features
+- Currently a placeholder view
+- Will be used for AI-powered features and audio transcription

 ---